ryzenboi98/nba-stats/README.md

 At this moment you are now ready to setup the final configuration on the file `application.yml` where you will need to insert the database information as it is described on the file.

-After completing the configuration you can now execute and test the API endpoints for the NBA Stats Application.
+After completing the configuration you can now execute and test the API endpoints for the NBA Stats Application on the default URL `localhost:8080`.

 ## Match structure